jjdharmaraj/tru-star-challenge/README.md

 ## Setup

 1. `firebase init` and setup hosting.
-When asked for what to use for your public directory, type in `build` and this is not a single page application.
+When asked for what to use for your public directory, type in `build` and this is a single page application.
 2. `yarn`
 3. Either `yarn start` to test locally or `yarn deploy` to deploy to firebase hosting.